microsoft/DirectX-Specs/d3d/HLSL_SM_6_7_Advanced_Texture_Ops.md

 Otherwise, the sampler has float border color values and the `FloatBorderColor` field should be used.

+For signed texture formats, the border color values are treated as 32-bit signed integers instead.
+For texture formats where the components are smaller than 32 bits, it is undefined whether the hardware will truncate or clamp.

+**Note**: D3D does not currently define an ordering between retrieving border color values and applying SRV swizzles, and different hardware may apply these in opposite orders.
+Additionally, for stencil data, D3D defines that the shader should retrieve the value in the G channel, which some hardware may achieve by using SRV swizzles.
+Therefore, it is possible that when sampling stencil and passing out-of-bounds coordinates to return a border color, the border value returned to the shader in the G channel (unless otherwise redirected via an SRV swizzle) may be the value specified in the sampler's border color in *either* the R or G channel.

 Additional changes are made to the `D3D12_STATIC_BORDER_COLOR` enum used by the `D3D12_STATIC_SAMPLER_DESC` struct to include integer border color variants: